Utility Bill ToolsHome cost calculators

 Delivery Charge Explained

-A charge for moving electricity through poles, wires, meters, and local distribution infrastructure.
+A charge for moving electricity through poles, wires, meters, transmission, and local distribution infrastructure.
 Learn where it appears on an electric bill, whether it is controllable, and what to check first.

 Partly controllable